QuantEcon/lecture-python-intro/lectures/eigen_I.md

 plt.show()
 ```

++++ {"user_expressions": []}

 The vector fields explain why we observed the trajectories of the vector $v$ multiplied by $A$ iteratively before.

 The pattern demonstrated here is because we have complex eigenvalues and eigenvectors.

-It is important to acknowledge that there is a complex plane.

-If we add the complex axis to the plot, the plot will be more complicated.

-Here we used the real part of the eigenvalues and eigenvectors.

-We can try to plot the complex plane for one of the matrices using `Arrow3D` class retrieved from [stackoverflow](https://stackoverflow.com/questions/22867620/putting-arrowheads-on-vectors-in-matplotlibs-3d-plot).
+We can plot the complex plane for one of the matrices using `Arrow3D` class retrieved from [stackoverflow](https://stackoverflow.com/questions/22867620/putting-arrowheads-on-vectors-in-matplotlibs-3d-plot).

 ```{code-cell} ipython3
 ---